List of Papua New Guinea women Twenty20 International cricketers

 This is a list of Papua New Guinea women Twenty20 International cricketers.
-A Twenty20 International is an international cricket match between two representative teams.
-A Twenty20 International is played under the rules of Twenty20 cricket.
+A Twenty20 International (T20I) is an international cricket match between two representative teams.
+A T20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
 The Papua New Guinea women's team made their Twenty20 International debut on 7 July 2018 against Bangladesh in Amstelveen during the 2018 ICC Women's World Twenty20 Qualifier.

 The list is arranged in the order in which each player won her first Twenty20 cap.
 Where more than one player won their first Twenty20 cap in the same match, their surnames are listed alphabetically.